Why You Really Need A Sales Development Representative

 A Sales Development Representative is a salesperson who generates new leads for the company—finding, screening, and qualifying potential customers that a company can do business with.
 They also provide important feedback about potential prospects by evaluating which ones should be pursued for further development or not based on their capabilities and other qualifications.

-Sales Development Representatives work closely with Marketing and Sales teams to ensure that their lead generation efforts complement each other’s goals and expectations.
+Sales Development Representatives work closely with Marketing and Sales teams to ensure that their lead-generation efforts complement each other’s goals and expectations.
 They are usually assigned territories within countries or major regions, specific industries, or types of service, to contact prospective customers using phone, email, social media platforms, etc.

 Commonly referred to as SDRs, they have opportunities to help actual sales managers, executives, and representatives to close deals.
-They set the stage and prepare qualified leads to hand off for a close, making it better, easier, and more efficient for any sales team—they take away the difficult and time-consuming tasks of lead generation, nurture, qualification, and follow-up.
+They set the stage and prepare qualified leads to hand off for a close, making it better, easier, and more efficient for any sales team—they take away the difficult and time-consuming tasks of lead generation, nurturing, qualification, and follow-up.
 This allows your sales team to focus on one thing: closing the sale.

 What can a MyOutDesk Virtual Assistant do as your Sales Development Rep (SDR)?

-- Nurture prospects and manage sales funnel
+- Nurture prospects and manage the sales funnel

 - Set appointments for your sales reps

-- Practice, memorize and internalize scripts
+- Practice, memorize, and internalize scripts

 - Track and measure sales benchmarks